Content compliance setting

 The Content compliance setting enables you to specify what action to perform for messages based on predefined sets of words, phrases, text patterns, or numerical patterns.
 The content compliance setting scans messages for content that matches one or more rules that you configure within the setting.
 You can choose whether these messages are rejected or delivered with modifications; for example, to notify others when the content of a message matches the rules that you set.

 Similar to other email security settings, the Content compliance setting applies to all users in an organizational unit.
 Users within child organizations inherit the settings you create for the parent organization.
 You also have the option to add multiple Content compliance settings to each organizational unit.
-(Note that policies set for the group address are applied only after the message in question is sent to individual group members.)

 Changes to the Content compliance setting might require up to one hour to take effect.
 You can track prior changes with the Admin console audit log.